data: Prosfyghika Stadium takes its name from the district in

 which it is built.
 A free translation would be "Area of the

 Refugees".
 Following the Asia Minor Disaster of 1922, refugees

 settled in this part of Patras.
-Athletes of the club Apollon Smyrnis
+Athletes of the club Apollon Smyrni

-Patras.
-They created the new football ground, which was initially
+created this football ground, which was initially named after the

 Prosfyghika would go on to become the "football heart"

 of Patras for the next 50 years.
 In 1947 it took the form it had

 until 2000, with standing terraces around the pitch.
 It was used

 by almost all the clubs in the city, namely Olympiakos Patras, Thyella,